To obtain a copy of Lynis, several options are available. We advise to choose the option you are most familiar with.

 $ ./lynis

-Lynis can run without any preconfiguration.
-Configuration and fine-tuning is possible though and will be covered in later sections.
+Lynis can directly run after installation.
+Configuration and fine-tuning is optional and will be covered in later sections.
 For now we will run a basic scan:

 $ lynis audit system